Basiljević family

 The House of Basiljević (Basilio, Bassegli, Baseljić) was a noble family from the city of Dubrovnik, the Republic of Ragusa (modern-day Croatia).

 History

 It originated from Kotor (ital.
 Cattaro), and seems to have been related to the Drago family, as the founder of all members of the family was Basilius Dragonis (fl.
 1266–70).
 The Ragusan branch of the family was founded by Basilius de Basilio who was mentioned in a document dated 1314.
 The family was also involved in sea trade.
 Tomo Basiljević (1756–1806), the Englightener, envisaged a South Slavic country.
-After 1808, with the French occupation and division of the Ragusan nobility into two groups, the family joined the Salamancanists, along with the Benessa, Bonda, Buća, Giorgi-Bona, Gradić, Ragnina, Restić and Tudisi, while Gundulić, Palmotić, Proculo were Sorbonnists; the rest of Ragusan nobility had branches, more or less, in both groups.
+After 1808, with the French occupation and division of the Ragusan nobility into two groups, the family joined the Salamancanists, along with the Benessa, Bonda, Buća, Giorgi-Bona, Gradić, Ragnina, Restić and Tudisi, while Gundulić, Palmotić, Prokulović were Sorbonnists; the rest of Ragusan nobility had branches, more or less, in both groups.